taurose/Unglitch/README.md

 ### The Solution ###

 Again, there might be a couple of valid solutions.
 Though from what I know about floating point arithmetics, such errors are bound to happen.
 A common way to prevent errors caused by this is to use an epsilon value for comparisons.
-So I modified the methods responsible for determining whether a collision box blocks the attempted movement of an entity.
-The same methods are also responsible for reducing the movement vector accordingly.
+So I replaced the comparisons responsible for determining whether a collision box blocks the attempted movement of an entity with a method described here: [http://www.cygnus-software.com/papers/comparingfloats/comparingfloats.htm](http://www.cygnus-software.com/papers/comparingfloats/comparingfloats.htm)

-Here's a (refactored) snippet from the original (MCP) source code of AxisAlignedBoundingBox->calculateXOffset:

-    if (moveX > 0.0D)  // entity attempts to move east {
-		// smallest distance between bounding boxes of block and entity
-		// can be slightly smaller than 0 in case of floating point errors distanceX = this.minX - entityBB.maxX;

-        if (distanceX >= 0 && distanceX < moveX)
-        {
-			// reduce movement of entity to block bounds moveX = distanceX;
-        }
-    }

-	if(moveX < 0.0D) // entity attempts to move west
-	{
-		...
-	}

-The modded source code looks like this:

-	if (moveX > 0.0D)
-    {
-        distanceX = this.minX - entityBB.maxX;
-		double eps = 5 * Math.ulp(this.minX);

-        if (distanceX >= -eps && distanceX < moveX)
-        {
-            moveX = Math.max(0, distanceX);
-        }
-    }

-	if(moveX < 0.0D) // entity attempts to move west
-	{
-		...
-	}

-This way, entities which are barely inside of blocks won't be able to move further inside.
-By using Math.ulp, the epsilon number scales with the magnitude of possible rounding errors.
+This way, entities which are barely inside of blocks won't be able to move further inside and will be pushed out instead.
+By comparing the integer values, the accepted error range scales with the magnitude of possible rounding errors.
+However, even for coordinates at 10M, the range will be below a millionth, so there should be little side effects on game play.

+## 3) Entity Position Synchronization Issues

+In the current *EntityTrackerEntry* implementation (the class that sends position updates of entities) there are several logical bugs that may cause the clients' and server's entity positions to go out of sync.
+The client-side misplacements result in glitches, which are usually resolved with the next (relative or absolute) position update.
+I've found the following errors:

+* when an absolute position update is sent (*Packet34EntityTeleport*), the server does not always save the entity's position (for subsequent relative position updates)
+* when no packet is sent during the first (attempted) update, the server *does* save the position
+* the spawn packets contain the entity's current position rather than the one saved in the tracker object

+Interestingly, this also fixes [https://mojang.atlassian.net/browse/MC-19331](https://mojang.atlassian.net/browse/MC-19331 "MC-19331").
+That's because when placing a minecart on a slope, the server first sends the lower position (as if it was placed on flat rails) in the spawn packet, and then attempts to update the heightened position, which is, however, canceled (first update), yet the position is saved as if it was sent to the clients.

+## 4) Adjusting the Position Received from Server
+First off, I guess this is not really a bug requiring a fix, but rather a limitation due to minecraft updating positions in ints and bytes rather than doubles (for performance reasons), which requires a decent workaround.
+In the end, the issue boils down to received positions being off by up to 1/32, which leads to massive visual glitches if not adjusted in some way.

+There's already a server-side workaround in place which is working quite well, especially with the other issues mentioned here being solved.
+However, in some set-ups, it works very poorly, so I decided to come up with my own, client-side workaround which works by moving the entity from its maximally possible position (all coordinates +1/32) back to the original position (true position rounded towards negative infinity by the server).

+## 5) Miscellaneous
+* When the client receives a spawn packet of a baby animal, their reduced size is applied after setting the spawn position, which can cause temporary glitches until the first position update
+* I've also implemented a tiny workaround to the client not considering the swimming capabilities of some mobs, which could falsely make them appear to be sinking.

+## Remaining Issues
+Unfortunately, there are still several scenarios which may still cause temporary client-side glitches, but I hope that all permanent ones are solved with this.

+* when starting a game (or teleporting), some mobs may glitch out for a few seconds, because not all adjacents chunks have been received before the (client-side) mob spawn
+* an entity barely standing on a cliff can appear to repeatedly fall down client-side
+* spiders may appear to fall down even though their climbing skills keep them in the air
+* probably more

 ## Licensing ##